theoilie/PvZ/README.md

 PvZ
 ===

 Plants Versus Zombies is a minecraft mini-game inspired by the popular Android/iOS game.
-Check out the plugin at http://dev.bukkit.org/bukkit-plugins/plants-vs-zombies/!
-If you would like to contribute to the project, please use Java 7, as PvZ is built on that version because not all servers have updated to Java 8 yet.
+The plugin can be downloaded by compiling or by visiting http://dev.bukkit.org/bukkit-plugins/plants-vs-zombies/!
+This project uses the MIT license os that all can feel free to contribute to the project.
+Please use Java 7, as PvZ is built on that version because many servers have updated to Java 8 yet.